letitiatel/Snap-Doc-App/README.md

 13.As a real estate agent, I need to scan property listings and save them as PDFs to share with potential buyers or renters during property viewings.

-14.As a project manager, I want to scan project briefs and save them as Word documents to distribute to team members for clarity on project objectives and deliverables.
+14.As a project manager, I want to view the scanned documents within the app so that I can verify the scanned content.

 ### 2. Backlog Creation
 We monitorized our backlog creation using Trello.
 It can be found [here](https://trello.com/b/Y3UW7ffC/scandoc-app).